Home / Kid's Health / Toxic shock syndrome symptoms and treatments

 Risk factors for toxic shock syndrome

-It’s most commonly caused by Staphylococcus (staph) or Streptococcus (strep) bacteria that can produce and release toxins into the bloodstream, which then spread to body organs.
+It’s most commonly caused by Staphylococcus (staph) or Streptococcus (strep) bacteria.
+The bacteria produce and release toxins into the bloodstream, which then spread to body organs.

-“Toxic shock is rare, but those at risk are those who wear tampons,” said Cynthia Eckes, obstetrics and gynecology nurse practitioner with Marshfield Clinic Health System.
-“Most importantly, the higher risk is with tampons with higher absorbency, using tampons for many days of your cycle or keeping a single tampon in place for a longer period of time.”
+“Toxic shock is rare, but those at highest risk are those who wear tampons,” said Cynthia Eckes, obstetrics and gynecology nurse practitioner with Marshfield Clinic Health System.
+“Risk is higher if using superabsorbent tampons, using tampons for many days of your cycle, or keeping a single tampon in place for more than 8 hours.”

-“It’s advised to empty every four to six hours,” Eckes said.
-“The risk with menstrual cups is leaving them in too long, similar to tampons.”
+“It’s advised to empty them every four to six hours,” Eckes said.
+“The risk with menstrual cups is leaving them in too long, similar to tampons.
+They also need to be sterilized between each use.”

 There are risks for toxic shock syndrome not associated with menstruation, too.
 Although rare, TSS may be a result of surgical or postpartum wound infections, cuts or burns, some lesions and respiratory infections.